lucaong/jquery-machine/README.md

   - `events`: an event map whose keys are the events that cause a transition out from this state, and the values are strings (or functions evaluating to strings) with the name of the next state to transition into
   - `onEnter`: a callback to be executed when transitioning into this state
   - `onExit`: a callback to be executed when transitioning out from this state

+You must also define a Default State.

-  - `defaultState`: a boolean specifying whether this state is the default (the state in which the machine is in at the beginning, before any event is triggered)
+  - `defaultState`: a boolean specifying whether this state is the default (the state in which the machine is in at the beginning, before any event is triggered) At least one state must be the default state.

 A full example: